France · CocoVolare

 Is it safe to travel to France?

 Yes.
 France is a safe country for leisure travellers.
-The real risk in Paris is pickpockets on the métro and at iconic sites such as the Eiffel Tower, Sacré-Cœur and Trocadéro — they are not violent criminals but professionals targeting unguarded phones and wallets.
+The real risk in Paris is pickpockets on the métro and at iconic sites such as the Eiffel Tower, Sacré-Cœur and Trocadéro · they are professionals targeting unguarded phones and wallets rather than violent criminals.
 Provence, the French Riviera, the Loire and Alsace are all tranquil areas.
 CocoVolare designs itineraries exclusively through safe neighbourhoods and routes.

 How much does a trip to France cost?